- Geneva is a private, four-year comprehensive Christian college of the arts, sciences, and professional studies.

 - Geneva's Master of Arts in Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-- At eight locations in western Pennsylvania, Geneva offers an Adult Degree Programs for adult students to finish a degree in Human Resources, Human Services, Community Ministry or Organizational Development in 17 months.
+- At convenient locations throughout western Pennsylvania, Geneva offers an Adult Degree Programs for adult students to finish a degree in Human Resources, Human Services, Community Ministry or Organizational Development in 16 months.

-- Adult Degree Programs offers two fully online majors—Organizational Leadership and Human Resources.
+- Adult Degree Programs offers five fully online majors—Child and Family Services, Organizational Leadership, Human Resources, Leadership Studies, and Management.

 - Geneva College′s Center for Urban Biblical Ministry (CUBM), located in Pittsburgh, educates urban students in southwestern Pennsylvania for effective service in their local communities.